 All intangible assets are considered to have a finite useful life.
 If a reliable estimate of the useful life cannot be made, the useful life shall not exceed ten years.
+Software is amortised over a period of 3 years.

 2.7.
 Tangible Assets